futzu/SCTE-35_HLS_x9k3/README.md

 *  For SCTE-35, Video segments are cut at the the first iframe >=  the splice point pts.
 *  If no pts time is present in the SCTE-35 cue, the segment is cut at the next iframe.

-*  SCTE-35 Cues are added When received.
+*  SCTE-35 cues are added when received.

-*  All SCTE35 Cue commands are added.
+*  All SCTE35 cue commands are added.

 ```smalltalk
 # Time Signal